-Relationship building will result in opportunities to show your qualifications and use your skills, which will lead to openings, possibilities, and chances to be at the forefront instead of the background.
+Relationship building will cause opportunities to show your qualifications and use your skills, which will lead to openings, possibilities, and chances to be at the forefront instead of the background.

 3. Prepare but stop over-thinking or over-analyzing situations.

-When your analysis begins to get too complicated, breathe – step away from it, and remind yourself that simple is best.
+When your analysis gets too complicated, breathe.
+Step away from it, and remind yourself that simple is best.
 Still, be sure to prepare as much as possible.

 Even when you don’t use all your material, you will find that having something builds your confidence and gives you a springboard to wing it; even if for a moment.

 Introverts prefer one-on-one interactions or small group socializing.
-So, solidify and bolster advocacy by using some of the skills we previously discussed (active listening, expertise building, and preparation).
+So, solidify and bolster advocacy by using some skills we previously discussed (active listening, expertise building, and preparation).

-You should take hold of every opportunity for individual exchange to sort out those with whom you are most comfortable, and with whom (based your assessment) you are not only compatible, but feel a natural affinity for.
+You should take hold of every opportunity for individual exchange to sort out those with whom you are most comfortable, and with whom (based on your assessment) you are not only compatible with, but feel a natural affinity.

-Once you have done that, you should cultivate strong relationships with these individuals.
+Once you have done that, cultivate strong relationships with these individuals.
 By doing so, you will surround yourself with key allies and helpers who can and will reinforce your convictions.
-They will also aid you in increasing your self-confidence, or help you become more self-assured.
+They will also aid you in increasing your self-confidence or help you become more self-assured.

 This will not only increase the likelihood of you stepping out of the shadows into the spotlight but will give you the boost you need to embrace accolades without feeling awkward as well as deal with criticism without feeling humiliated.

-With a strong support system or circle of friends and family, you will always have someone to call on to.
+With a strong support system or circle of friends and family, you will always have someone to call on.
 They will fortify you as you deal with the challenges and decisions you must handle while developing a strong personality.